 Employment and Severance Agreements.
-In general, we do not enter into employment or severance agreements with our named executive officers, other than the change in control agreements described below.
-In October 2021, our board approved an executive transition agreement with our executive vice president and chief operating officer, Mr. Langevin, in order to secure his services through March 31, 2022 and to obtain certain post-employment commitments, as described in "Executive Compensation - Potential Payments Upon Termination or Change in Control - Executive Transition Agreement with Mr. Langevin."
+In general, we do not enter into employment or severance agreements with our named executive officers, other than the change in control agreements described below and the Employment Agreement with Mr. Westerhout.
+Under the terms of the Employment Agreement, Mr. Westerhout is entitled to severance compensation under certain circumstances.
+See "Executive Compensation - Potential Payment Upon Termination or Change in Control" for a discussion of the potential severance payments to Mr. Westerhout.

 Change in Control Agreements.
-We have had executive retention agreements in effect with our named executive officers since 2001 (except for Mr. Powell, whose agreement was entered into in 2008, when he joined our company, and Ms. Krause and Mr. Flynn whose agreements are described below).
+We have had executive retention agreements in effect with our named executive officers since 2001 (except for Mr. Powell, whose agreement was entered into in 2008, when he joined our company, and Mr. Colwell, Ms. Krause and Mr. Westerhout whose agreements are described below).
 These agreements provide severance benefits to our named executive officers if their employment is terminated under specified circumstances within 24 months after a change in control (known as a "double trigger").
 We believe that such agreements help retain key management in times of transition and enable them to focus on the business and the best interests of stockholders without undue concern for the security of their jobs.
 These agreements are described below under "Executive Compensation - Potential Payments Upon Termination or Change in Control - Executive Retention Agreements."

 In 2015, our board of directors determined that no tax gross-ups for purposes of excess parachute payments under Section 280G of the Code would be included in future executive retention agreements entered into with any of our employees.

 In November 2016, our board of directors adopted a new form of executive retention agreement to be entered into with our officers appointed after 2015 who previously did not have executive retention agreements.
-Ms. Krause entered into this form of agreement in 2018 upon her promotion to vice president, general counsel and secretary, and Mr. Flynn entered into this form of agreement in 2019 upon his promotion to vice president.
+Ms. Krause entered into this form of agreement in 2018 upon her promotion to vice president, general counsel and secretary, Mr. Colwell entered into this form of agreement in 2019 upon his promotion to vice president, and Mr. Westerhout entered into this form of agreement in 2022 upon his promotion to vice president.
 This form of agreement provides severance benefits to our officers if their employment is terminated under specified circumstances within 24 months after a change in control.
 However, this form of agreement does not provide any tax gross-ups and instead provides that the benefits will be cut back if the application of the parachute payment tax under Section 4999 of the Code on the full amount would leave the executive with a lower net amount than having the benefit cut back to the point at which the parachute payment tax does not apply.